IDevJoe/SBR/README.md

 # Scammer Bingo Reborn

-This is the community version of WindowsLogicProduction's Scammer Bingo.
+This is the community version of Lewis's Tech's Scammer Bingo.

 # How to contribute